space307/pure-index/README.md

 ### Arguments

+- `entry (String)` — path to the package index file. relative to the package directory.
 - `exclude (Array<string>)` — list of directories that will be excluded when searching for imports.
-- `indexFilePath (String)` — path to the package index file. relative to the package directory.
 - `babelPlugins (Array<string>)` — list of babel plugins that will be used when parsing files.
 - `batch.default (Number)` — number of files to be traversed in parallel. changing the value may speed up or slow down the script. choose the value yourself.